 Many of my students often ask me, “do I need to signal here?”
 My response is usually, “would it help clarify what our intentions are?”
 The answer is often yes.

 We are all on the roads together, so let’s make driving and communicating with each other as safe and easy as possible for everyone.
 When in doubt, put your signal on.
 Bottom line: use your turn signals to communicate with other road users.

 A lot of drivers are either heavy on the accelerator, or heavy on the brake all the time.
 However, there are times when you don’t need to be pressing on either pedal.

 Your vehicle will naturally start slowing down without braking.
 When a situation arises where you need to increase your following distance, slow down for a lower speed limit, or begin slowing down for the red light ahead, simply take your foot off the accelerator and let the vehicle slow down naturally.

 When we see brake lights ahead of us, our first reaction is to add brakes - however - as soon as we do this we start a chain reaction of brake lights behind us.
 Sometimes it can be necessary if we are approaching a red light or need to be at 30km/h for an approaching school zone, but when we are on the freeway travelling at 100km/h we really don’t want to be flashing our brakes lights if it’s not necessary.

-Simply taking our foot off the accelerator and covering the brake pedal with our free foot is often sufficient.
+Simply taking our foot off the accelerator and covering the brake pedal with our right foot is often sufficient.
 It’s also much more fuel efficient, easier to increase your speed, and stops the brake light chain reaction.

 These are just a few of the most common driving errors many driving instructors encounter on a regular basis.
 Challenge yourself to break these bad habits and see how much your driving improves!